Skip to main content

 Can anyone get a contraceptive injection?

-The injection only works on females.
+The injection only works on females and other people with vaginas.
 But this does not mean that getting one is only the female’s responsibility.
-Contraception is the responsibility of both partners.
-It is important for men to support their partner to use the contraceptive method that is right for them – it is also a way to show you care.
+Getting pleasure from sex is something that both partners enjoy so contraception should be the responsibility of both partners.
+If your partner is thinking of getting the contraceptive injection, it’s important to support them and is a good way to show you care.

 Where can I get a contraceptive injection?